Kong/kong-vagrant/README.md

 ## Testing Kong

-If you just want to give Kong a test ride, and you have Vagrant installed, then you can simply clone this vagrant repo, and build the vm.
+If you just want to give Kong a test ride, and you have Vagrant installed, then you can simply clone this vagrant repo, and build the VM.

 ```shell
 # clone this repository